santhosh7403/realword-app-leptos-axum/README.md

 Now we need setup a database and initialize it.
 Please refer the [ DB readme ](https://github.com/santhosh7403/realword-app-leptos-axum/blob/main/README_DATABASE.md) for this step since it has multiple ways and you choose which one is appropriate and easy for you.

-And the final build and run step, however, ensure rust toolchains and cargo-leptos are installed for that.
+And the final build and run step, however, ensure rust toolchains and cargo-leptos are installed for that.<br/>

 `cargo leptos watch`  or `cargo leptos serve`

 # Rust toolchain
-Above command expects rust toolchains and cargo-leptos are installed already, if you don't have `cargo-leptos` installed you can install it with
+Above command expects rust toolchains and cargo-leptos are installed already, if you don't have cargo-leptos installed, you can install it with<br/>

 `cargo install cargo-leptos --locked`